librenms/librenms/doc/Extensions/Daemon.md

 ## Job configuration

-The Daemon reloads the `config.php` on each interval.
+The Daemon reloads the `config.php` on changes.

 Currently each interval is 10s.
 Although it is possible to go lower, it's discouraged to do so in order to avoid unecessarly loads.

+The config auto-detects when Distributed Polling is set up and will automatically exclude jobs for alerts, services and billing unless told not to in order to avoid redundant work across the pollers.
+See `Notes on Distributed Polling` for cofig options.

 ### Job Object